 You would probably like to dive into detailed reports and intricately specific product information.
-You would want to check up credibility of the brand, and know whether it’s trustworthy.
-To put it in simply, you’re more likely to be objective and meticulous in your approach.
+You would want to check the credibility of the brand and know whether it’s trustworthy.
+To put it simply, you’re more likely to be objective and meticulous in your approach.

 Their decision would be largely influenced by the amount of positive content they find for every possible approach.

-So, you see, understanding your audience is the key.
+So, you see, understanding your audience is key.
 Here’s what you should do:

 Write down every question that you think your target audience might have in their minds.
 Then, think of all the possible keywords that they would use to find that information.